How do I know?

 My choir sings God Bless America, mainly in unison with a few harmonies near the end.
 We also have several rounds in our standard repertoire along with many holiday pieces (for Christmas, Hanukkah, Kwanzaa) in well-written and concise 4-part arrangements.
 We also have a dozen pieces of standard repertoire that we perform year after year, where we invite our alumni to come back and join us.

 All of the pieces I mentioned are easy to learn, sound great, are easy to balance, and are hard to forget.
 They take up very little rehearsal time and have great impact on our community.
 As a result of these well-constructed, standard repertoire, my choirs are always ready to perform!

 The “perfect Star-Spangled Banner” arrangement for Treble Voices – SSA – It is patriotic, easy to learn with smart voice-leading, concise, sounds full, and has a vocal range of G3-F5.

 The “perfect Star-Spangled Banner” arrangement for Mixed Voices – SAB (this WILL work with SATB too!) – It is patriotic, easy to learn with simple voice-leading.

 Back to the program

-If we keep the primary focus of patriotic, holiday, and traditional music to appeal to our community, we can spend the bulk of our rehearsal time focusing on our educational goals.
+If we keep the primary focus of patriotic, holiday, and traditional music to appeal to our community, we can then spend the bulk of our rehearsal time focusing on our educational goals.
 These goals can include developing aural training skills, sight-singing skills, building vocal technique, and learning fantastic choral repertoire.
 The “fantastic” repertoire I’m alluding to is whatever we, the director, believe our students will benefit the most from.
-The new repertoire we expose our students to each year should be chosen mainly with the purpose of expanding their emotional, intellectual, and musical capacity.
+Each year, we should expose our students our students to new repertoire that expands their emotional, intellectual, and musical capacity.

-We must always remember the impact we can have on our community when our primary goal, in those circumstances, is to emotionally connect and to serve them.
+We must always remember the impact we can have on our community what our primary goal is to emotionally connect and serve them.